pugetive/plist_parser/README.md

 PlistParser accepts a Property List expressed as an XML string and transforms it into a JavaScript data structure.
 Structure signifiers (ARRAY, DICT, KEY) in the XML are discarded - their data is returned as JavaScript arrays and associative arrays.
 Currently the only output option is JSON.

 PlistParser does not rely on any external libraries like jQuery or JSON.
-It was written for use within the Appcelerator Titanium environment, but should also work with most modern browsers.
+It was written for use within the Appcelerator Titanium environment, but also works with modern browsers.
 Tested in Titanium, Firefox, IE, Safari, Chrome, and Opera.

 Usage
 -----